 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-We highlight the top Indianapolis tourist attractions and the best places to visit so that you can create an ideal weekend in Indianapolis.
+For those planning an Indianapolis weekend itinerary, we compiled a list of fabulous things to do.
+We highlight the top Indy tourist attractions so that you can create an ideal weekend in Indianapolis.

 Indianapolis is often an overlooked destination – we certainly bypassed it for far too long.
-After a longer-than-anticipated stint in Columbus, Ohio – (from which we made weekend trips to Cleveland, Cincinnati, Pittsburgh and Louisville) – we finally planned an Indianapolis getaway vacation.
+After an extended stint in Columbus, Ohio, we finally planned an Indianapolis getaway vacation.

-Our trip to Indianapolis was not my first.
-It was, however, the first Indianapolis trip for Kris and my first trip in a really, really long time.
-When tasked with figuring out what to do in Indianapolis – we spent ample time coming up with Indy weekend trip ideas.
+It was the first trip to Indianapolis for Kris and my last visit was a really, really long time ago.
+When tasked with figuring out what to do in Indianapolis – we spent ample time coming up with fun Indy weekend trip ideas.

-In my initial research, I quickly learned that things in Indianapolis had changed; the city now boasted revitalized entertainment districts and hip places to go for dining – and I was excited to find so many fun things to do in Indianapolis for adults.
+In my initial research, I quickly learned that things in Indianapolis had changed.
+A lot.
+The city now boasted revitalized entertainment districts and hip places to go for dining.
+I was truly excited to find so many fun things to do in Indianapolis for adults.

-To really get a good feel for the reinvigorated city, I was intent on creating an Indy weekend trip plan that included the top things to do in Indianapolis, the best attractions and local culinary treats.
+To really get a good feel for the reinvigorated city, I was intent on creating an Indy weekend trip plan that included the top things to do in Indianapolis!

 Organizing a Weekend Trip to Indianapolis

-As you begin to make plans and book reservations for weekend trips to Indianapolis, staying organized is essential!
-We recommend using a travel planner – like our Printable Travel Planner – to stay on top of all the details of your Indianapolis weekend vacation!
+As you begin to book your weekend trip to Indianapolis, staying organized is essential.
+We recommend using our Printable Travel Planner to stay on top of all the details of your Indianapolis weekend vacation!

-We were astounded by the number of fun things to do in Indy!
 Because our list of places to go in Indianapolis extends beyond the city center, we have separated it into categories.
-In addition to listing the top things to do Downtown Indy, we also feature the city’s best districts to explore, what to do in Indy beyond the downtown core and top Indianapolis restaurant recommendations.
+In addition to listing the top things to do Downtown Indy, we also feature the best districts to explore, what to do in Indy beyond downtown and popular Indianapolis restaurants.

-We are kicking off our list with the best things to do in downtown Indianapolis.
-The urban core – called Mile Square – hosts some of the best attractions in Indianapolis.
+We are kicking off our list in the urban core – called Mile Square.
+The area hosts some of the best attractions in Indianapolis!

 #1 Climb to the Top of Soldiers and Sailors Monument